-8,800 people employed, up 7% on 2015 and 40% on 2008
+The FinTech sector employs 8,800 people, up 20% since 2015.

-for graduates with expertise in all areas of financial services and high-end IT
+For graduates with expertise in all areas of financial services and high-end IT.

-Meeting the challenge of a growing EU wide market for financial technology that benefits SMS's, consumers savers, and pensioners
+Meeting the challenge of a growing EU-wide market for financial technology that benefits the SMS, consumers savers, and pensioners.